Our Team

 Email

-Mari is the Outreach and Resource Specialist for the Institute for Democracy & Higher Education (IDHE) at Tisch College.
-She supports the communication, outreach, and impact needs for the team and is involved in the campus reauthorization and recruitment processes for the National Study of Learning, Voting, and Engagement.
+Mari is the Outreach and Resource Specialist for the National Study of Learning, Voting, and Engagement (NSLVE) at Tisch College.
+She supports the communication, outreach, and impact needs for the team and is involved in the campus reauthorization and recruitment processes for NSLVE.
 Her background is DEIJ, community and higher education focused.
-Prior to joining IDHE, she was a Mentor/Trainer at The Posse Foundation which brought her full circle as a Posse Scholar.
+Prior to joining the team, she was a Mentor/Trainer at The Posse Foundation which brought her full circle as a Posse Scholar.
 Mari holds a double B.A. in Africana and Hispanic Studies from Hamilton College.

 Part-Time Team Members